aligent/Magento-CustomFormElements/README.md

 Installation Instructions
 -------------------------
-1. Install this module via modman or COmposer
+1. Install this module via modman or Composer

 Uninstallation
 --------------